RoryCT/pet-snaps/README.md

 # pet-snaps
-Check on your pets at home
+Check on your pets at home, using an old phone as a camera and this script to take photos intermittently.